romero126/PS1C/README.md

 ## Special Considerations
 This is designed to feel as natural to PowerShell's default FileSystemprovider, however not all functionality can be implemented due to actual limitations within the PowerShell Language.

+UTF7 was removed as a supported encoding format.